 English language requirements

 Candidates who have English as a second language are required to have an academic International English Language Test System (IELTS) score of 6.0 with no individual band score lower than 6.0; or equivalent.

 To check what you need to gain entry to a course, review the entry criteria available on each programme page.
 These assist you in understanding what qualifications or experience are typically required to gain entry.
 You can contact our team at firstname.lastname@example.org or 0800 2 Wintec at any time for further guidance.

 Are you ready for your first day of class?
 Check out your start date and where you need to be.
 You can also find useful information about studying at Wintec on our welcome page.

 Venue: N Block Reception, Rotokauri Campus

-All students enrolled in the Animal Technology Programmes will be spending 2 days getting to know each other, the tutors and the Rotokauri Campus, as well as receiving your resources and spending time in the classroom.
+All students enrolled in the animal technology programmes will spend two days getting to know each other, the tutors, and the Rotokauri Campus, as well as receiving your resources, and spending time in the classroom.

-All new students are required to attend both days (Monday 10 February 2020 and Tuesday 11 February 2020) from 10am to 3pm.
+All new students are required to attend both days from 9am to 3.30pm.